Can I use blue lights on my car in Florida?

 The only vehicles permitted to display blue lights in Florida are police or law enforcement vehicles or other vehicles operated or under control of an emergency response agency that is actively responding to an emergency in Florida.

-Consequences of Putting Blue Lights on your Car in Florida?
+What are the consequences of Putting Blue Lights on your Car in Florida?

 If you illegally use blue lights on your car, it is a criminal offense in Florida.